 In July 2018 she was selected for the BBC New Comedy award heats.

 She plays several characters in ‘Don't Worry; It's Only the End of the World’ a post-apocalyptic radio sitcom written by Alfie Shaw available on iTunes.

 She co-hosts the Miraculous Cumbria Podcast with fellow comedian and writer Steph Bradshaw.
 The podcast involves the pair visiting Cumbrian Landmarks and places of interest then talking about them.
 The Miraculous Cumbria pair recently co-hosted The Friday Showcase show on BBC Radio Cumbria.

 The duo paired up to create is ‘Haunted’ which premiered at Brighton Fringe in May 2019 to sell out audiences.
 The show was a mix of sketches, stand up, audience interaction and theatre.

 She is also currently working on ‘Character Building’ a series of character monologues, animations and radio play sketches.
 This new project includes various women in comedy who are contributing with writing and performance.

 She is also working on two new comedy shows for Brighton Fringe 2020.
 Her one woman show is ‘L’Assassin’ a dark and hilarious show about female assassins and her other show is a shared hour of stand up comedy with comedian Joe McCarthy - name/venue TBC.

-If you want to learn from Jane, she runs a handful of comedy writing, character and women's workshops across the UK.
+If you want to learn with Jane, she runs a handful of comedy writing, character and women's workshops across the UK and abroad.
+She set up the Cumbria School of Comedy in 2019, works with charities to get comedy to help mental health and runs women’s comedy workshops in Manchester.
 See the education and workshops page to sign up for a workshop near you.